yyong-brs/learn-kubernetes/chapter7.md

 We won’t use a service mesh architecture here because that would take us well past lunchtime and on into the night, but we’ll get a flavor of what it can do with a simplified example.
 The starting point is the random-number app we’ve used before.
 There’s a web app running in a Pod, which consumes an API running in another Pod.
 The API is the only component the web app uses, so ideally we would restrict network calls to any other address, but in the initial deployment that doesn’t happen.

-**TRY IT NOW** Run the random-number app, and verify that the web app container can use any network address.
+<b>现在就试试</b> Run the random-number app, and verify that the web app container can use any network address.

 ```
 # deploy the app and Services: